xonsh/xonsh/docs/tutorial_history_backend.rst

 Tutorial: Write Your Own History Backend
 ****************************************

-One of best thing you can do with xonsh is that you could customize a lot of stuff.
-In this tutorial, let's write our own history backend base on CouchDB.
+One of the great things about xonsh is how easy it is to customize.
+In this tutorial, let's write our own history backed based on CouchDB.

 Start with a Minimal History Template